Avance (non-profit organization)

-AVANCE is an American non-profit organization, headquartered in San Antonio, Texas with locations across the United States.
+AVANCE is an American non-profit organization, headquartered in San Antonio, Texas, with locations across the United States.
 Formed in 1973, it provides free parenting and early childhood education programs to low-income, predominantly Hispanic, families with children of up to three years of age.

 History

 AVANCE derives its name from the Spanish word for "advance" It originally started in 1973 as a 500-unit public housing development serving 35 families in San Antonio, Texas.
-Currently it encompasses more than 100 programs across the U.S.A.
-The number of participants in its early childhood education/parenting and family support services number several thousand.
-The concept of the organization is based on the educational theories of Urie Bronfenbrenner, of Cornell University, and whose graduate students established the first AVANCE program in Dallas, Texas in 1973.
+Currently it encompasses more than 100 programs across the U.S. The number of participants in its early childhood education/parenting and family support services number several thousand.
+The concept of the organization is based on the educational theories of Urie Bronfenbrenner, of Cornell University, and whose graduate students established the first AVANCE program in Dallas, Texas, in 1973.
 The founders received start-up funding from the Zale Corporation, which allowed for an expansion of the program to San Antonio.